 Family coaching is based on the same concept as individual coaching.
 Supporting the individual to move from where they are to where they want to be, to a deeper understanding, self-discovery, and self-realization.

 It is not a therapeutic relationship but a partnership with the whole family, focusing on what the family wants and how they can act consistently to achieve their declared goals.
 Supporting the development of a purposeful way of life that focuses on direct communication, values-based living, strengthening all relationships within the family, and experiencing the joy of living together every day.

 Family coaching opens up possibilities for the individual and the family by focusing and bringing common interests in sync towards a unified vision or goal.
 Establishing unity helps to successfully navigate the inevitable crashes or ups and downs when they occur, without these ups and downs pushing the family into fear and crisis or a downward spiral.

 Each family member has strengths that can be a power source for unity; discovering, aligning, and living by them is the process.

-Every family brings strengths, and every family knows best what it needs.
-Coaching method uses techniques from goal-setting, motivational interviewing, and strength-based case-management to help parents to address the needs of the whole family, when and how they need support.
+The coaching method uses goal-setting, motivational interviewing, and strengths management techniques to help parents address the whole family's needs and when and how they need support.

-Build an action plan, of how parents and other caregivers can develop strategies that will help children to grow emotionally and socially; and how to intentionally integrate these effective strategies into everyday life.
-Moving the family forward from knowledge to action.
+Develop an action plan on how parents and other caregivers can develop strategies to support children's emotional and social development; and how they can intentionally incorporate these effective strategies into their daily lives - moving the family from knowledge to action.